Project Seshat

 Grey zone conflict and hybrid warfare are just two of a confusing array of terms used to describe attacks mounted by one nation-state against another without necessarily using any military means (though sometimes the military is used in parallel.)
 Other terms used for this phenomenon include asymmetric conflict and unrestricted warfare.

-2. What is the primary purpose of Project Seshat?
+2. What is Project Seshat's role?

 Project Seshat has two main objectives: first, to increase understanding of a type of activity that is carefully designed to be as obscure as the attackers can make it; and then, to use that understanding to help create methods for averting attacks, and for mitigating harm when they occur.
+The project is unique among groups concerned with grey zone conflict / hybrid warfare in having strong track records (see below) across a large cross-section of fields that have long studied major conflict from "civilian" perspectives as well as from multiple "security" perspectives.
+Thus Project Seshat's key role, and distinction, is in the use of all of these forms of expertise to create an integrated understanding of grey zone conflict / hybrid warfare and possible responses to it.

 3. Why is Project Seshat important to negotiation and conflict management practitioners, and the public at large?

 In a globalized economy, business and NGO executives, and their representatives such as lawyers, are routinely engaged in negotiations of all kinds, with suppliers, customers, municipalities, potential merger partners and more.
-These dealings do not have to be visibly cross-border transactions to have hybrid warfare connotations.
+These dealings do not have to be visibly cross-border transactions to have grey zone conflict connotations.
 For example, if an apparently "domestic" firm you are dealing with is in some hidden way influenced by an adversary government, you might find yourself on the wrong end of an attack without ever realizing the opponent's intention, or even its existence.
 Preparing professionals for this new environment will not be simple.
 And as potential remedies begin to emerge, some will undoubtedly require governmental action.
 If the public at large can develop a better understanding of what is going on and what can be done about it, better public policy approaches are more likely.

 4. Who should be interested in this research and its conclusions?

 Business executives, corporate lawyers (particularly in-house counsel), executives of many kinds of nonprofits including hospitals and universities, municipal officials, and military and security professionals are just some of the obvious people.
-But this work has implications for anyone whose life or work role involves any potential dealings with companies or other entities that may, intentionally or not, be carrying out the undisclosed interests of a hostile government.
+But this work has implications for anyone whose life or work role involves any potential dealings with companies or other entities that perhaps could, intentionally or not, be carrying out the undisclosed interests of a hostile government.

 5. Where are the participants in Project Seshat from?